 Twitter Employee Blamed For Deleting President's Account

-With the push of a button, an employee at Twitter accomplished for a brief few minutes on Thursday what President Trump's closest advisors have reportedly been trying unsuccessfully to do for months: shut down the seemingly never-ending tweet stream at @realDonaldTrump.
+With the push of a button, an employee at Twitter accomplished for a brief few minutes on Thursday what President Trump's closest advisers have reportedly been trying unsuccessfully to do for months: shut down the seemingly never-ending tweet stream at @realDonaldTrump.

-Perhaps it was an act of civil disobedience, or maybe just a "take this job and shove it" moment, but shortly before 7 p.m., the president's personal account kicked back the error message "does not exist."
+Perhaps it was an act of civil disobedience, or maybe just a "take this job and shove it" moment, but shortly before 7 p.m.
+ET, the president's personal account kicked back the error message "does not exist."
 By 7:03 p.m., it was up and running again and within about a half-hour, new presidential tweets were forthcoming.

-The folks at Twitter leapt into action to find out what had happened:

 Earlier today @realdonaldtrump’s account was inadvertently deactivated due to human error by a Twitter employee.
 The account was down for 11 minutes, and has since been restored.
 We are continuing to investigate and are taking steps to prevent this from happening again.— Twitter Government (@TwitterGov) November 3, 2017